bobbymccullough/AmbientWeather-Integration/README.md

 Requires:

 Node (at least that's how I did it, modified in Atom)<br/>
-Ambient Weather's API wrapper (https://github.com/owise1/ambient-weather-api)<br/>
+Ambient Weather's API wrapper - https://github.com/owise1/ambient-weather-api<br/>
-Ambient Weather API and Application Key (current information to obtain is available from https://www.ambientweather.com/api.html)<br/>
+Ambient Weather API and Application Key - current information to obtain is available from:  https://www.ambientweather.com/api.html)<br/>
 TrueSight Intelligence User Login<br/>
-TrueSight Intelligence API Token (available from TrueSight Intelligence/Account/Product Security)
+TrueSight Intelligence API Token - available from TrueSight Intelligence/Account/Product Security

-Its very possible that some other libraries were hit other than those listed (i'm not a programmer).
-Would love someone to test this and let me know if more is required;

 Place PWS2TSIFeed.js in any/a folder immediately under "node_modules" after installing the wrapper

 You may modify the metrics collected as described in the comments of the JS file.